ajpelu/qpyr_dendro/man/notes_dendro_analysis.md

 Nowacki, G. J., and M. D. Abrams.
 1997.
 Radial-growth averaging criteria for reconstructing disturbance histories from presettlement-origing oaks.
 Ecological Monographs 67:225–249.

 Piovesa, G., F. Biondi, A. D. Filippo, A. Alessandrini, and M. Maugeri.
 2008.
 Drought-driven growth reduction in old beech (fagus sylvatica l.) forests of the central apennines, italy.
 Global Change Biology 14:1265–1281.

+Rubino, D., and B. McCarthy.
+2004.
+Comparative analysis of dendroecological methods used to assess disturbance events.
+Dendrochronologia 21:97–115.